Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/customer-support-assistant/README.md

 > [!CAUTION]
 > The examples provided in this repository are for experimental and educational purposes only.
 They demonstrate concepts and techniques but are not intended for direct use in production environments.
 Make sure to have Amazon Bedrock Guardrails in place to protect against [prompt injection](https://docs.aws.amazon.com/bedrock/latest/userguide/prompt-injection.html).

-This is a customer support agent implementation using AWS Bedrock AgentCore framework.
+This is a customer support agent implementation using Amazon Bedrock AgentCore framework.
 The system provides an AI-powered customer support interface with capabilities for warranty checking, customer profile management, Google calendar integration, and Amazon Bedrock Knowledge Base retrieval.

 ![architecture](./images/architecture.png)